akshaymattoo/tryalmaai/README.md

 ## Authenticated page

 `/leads` is behind a auth system.
 I am storing the auth value in localStorage.
 If someone who is logged in the value would `isAuthenticated` would be set to `true`.
 Otherwise user will be prompted to login and then use the page.
+How can we check that?
+Go to Applications tab in developer console.
+Click Local Storage and then click http://locahost:3000 there we can see all the localstorage values.

 ## What I can do more if I had more time.